Robin Walker (game designer): Career

 Walker attended RMIT University in Melbourne, Australia.

 Together with John Cook and Ian Caughley, Walker started working on Team Fortress as a mod for id Software's QuakeWorld in 1996.
 Due to the popularity of the product, the team was hired by the then-small Valve to work on Team Fortress Classic and later on Team Fortress 2.

 Walker has played development roles in various Valve games, including Half-Life 2 and Dota 2.
 More recently, Walker has been focused on the collision of economics and game design, in an attempt to transform Team Fortress 2 into a free-to-play, microtransaction-based game.
-Walker worked on Valve's flagship virtual reality game, Half-Life: Alyx, released on March 23, 2020.
+Walker worked on Valve's flagship virtual reality game, Half-Life: Alyx, released on 23 March 2020.

 Influences and philosophy

 Walker used Team Fortress 2 updates to research what additional features are and aren't popular.
 The results of which he has used for the development of Dota 2, as well as for later Team Fortress 2 updates.
 Walker also stated that he cannot guarantee that he would keep working on Team Fortress 2 indefinitely and that at some point, he will move on to a new project.

 Walker believes in the importance of communication between players and developers of modern PC games, stating that "being close to your customers – being able to talk directly to your customers – is valuable."
 In his experience, successful multiplayer games "innovate in gameplay both on release, but also over time post-release, and that those innovations are significant and of interest to customers."

-Walker is notably not worried about video game piracy, stating that to fight piracy, he is "looking at the things that pirates are providing and asking [himself] how [he] can provide something better than that."
+Walker is not worried about video game piracy, stating that to fight piracy, he is "looking at the things that pirates are providing and asking [himself] how [he] can provide something better than that."
 By releasing frequent updates of his games after launch, he constantly improves on his games in a way that pirates could not keep up with.
 Walker is a supporter of the free-to-play model, as he says that the model supports a wider variety of customers, including those with "very little money," and that such a variety of players results in greater opportunities for richer experiences.